 - Induce competition – it will induce competition in the market benefitting both consumers and producers.

-- FDI may drain out the country’s revenue share to foreign countries which can have a negative impact on the nation’s overall economy.
+- FDI may drain out the country’s revenue share to foreign countries which can harm the nation’s overall economy.

 - The domestic retail players might not be able to withstand the competition from MNCs and may be wiped out from the market or at least absorbed by the bigger players.